cainus/percolator/README.md

 6. Hit http://localhost:8080/ and be completely floored by the greatest API of all time.

+## How routing works
+Your resource directory and its subdirectories are routed to URLs, so that the organization on the filesystem dictates your urls.
+This means you don't have to maintain a list of routes anywhere, you know exactly where to find everything and you have a simple convention for code organization.

+# The base path
+The base path is the URI path under which all of your resources will be served.
+It's called "resourcePath" in your application config (see the quick start for an example of setting it to '/').
+It doesn't need to be set to '/', for instance -- you could set it to /api, and then the quick start example would serve from /api instead.

+# The _index.js file.
+The server won't start without an _index.js file.
+It's the resource that handles requests to your base path.

 ## The "uri" API
 Each method you define has access to a 'uri' module that understands the context of each particular request that it's used in.
 The module makes a number of convenient methods available for dealing with uri's and